Yelp/paasta/docs/source/workflow.rst

 migration.
 Sometimes they are also useful for exploratory purposes, or even sometimes for end-to-end tests.
-PaaSTA supports this use case through ``paasta local-run``, which supports building images locally, as well as using the same image as a "live" deployment.
+PaaSTA supports this use case through ``paasta local-run``, which supports building images locally, as well as using the same image as a "live" Deployment.

 See the `adhoc instances <adhoc_instances.html>`_ doc for more information on running adhoc instances using ``paasta local-run``.